Sakorona/SDVMods/ClimatesOfFerngill/README.md

  - Now uses harmony for some various features

 v1.4.0-beta13
- - refactor of weather options
- - new config option to disable high rains and wind
- - hurricane rains
- - dynamic rainfall
  - blood weather during a blood moon
  - fixed a bug blocking many icons from being properly seen.
 Fixed now